derKuba/derkuba-11nty-blog/content/posts/1121/storybook-addon.md

 function _nonIterableSpread() {
     throw new TypeError(
-        "Invalid attempt to spread non-iterable instance.\nIn order to be iterable, non-array objects must have a [Symbol.iterator]() method."
+        "Invalid attempt to spread non-iterable instance.\nIn order to be iterable, non-array objects must have a [Symbol.iterator]() method.", );
-    );
 }